 5. LOCAL ZONING LAWS

-6. BUSINESS LICENSE And PERMITS
+6. LOCAL BUSINESS LICENSE And PERMITS

 General Business License

 As a business owner, you are normally required to purchase a yearly general business license.
 Contact your county clerk’s office for more information and/ or any other licenses or certificates you may be required to carry based on the type of business you are starting.
-If you plan to run a home business from a property you are renting you may also be required to get permission from your landlord to acknowledge he is aware of the fact that you are starting a home business on his premises.
+If you plan to run a home business from a property you are renting you may also be required to get permission from your landlord to acknowledge he/she is aware of the fact that you are starting a home business on his/her premises.

 Sales Tax Permit

 If you intend to sell taxable goods or services online or offline, you may be required to collect state and local sales taxes from your customers.
 It is your responsibility to apply for a sales tax permit if the state where your business will be located charges a sales tax or levies a gross receipt or excise tax on businesses.
 Check with your State Revenue office for more information on your state’s requirements for collecting and submitting sales tax.

 7. STATE BUSINESS REGISTRATION